S10205010/IDAssignment2/README.md

 ### Issues faced
 #### APIs Error 500/ response received but required data missing
 From 2nd of January 2021 to 5th January 2021, there was internal server error relating to the above APIs used in this project.
 This result in error 500 or data that is requested returns with key and the values are empty objects.
 To not hinder the website process, I decided to hardcode the JSON file response to deal with this issue.
 In a case of error or a case where the data needed from the API is unable to be process, the java script will process the hardcoded JSON file instead.
+#### API bad request
+Edited file on 25/01/2021.
+Issue is caused by date.toLocaleTimeString().
+The code did not account of AM and PM at the end of string and that the hours is not 2 digit like "01" but "1".
+This result in bad request for APIs causing APIs to fail to load.

 ## Credits
 * For APIs used in the project are from data.gov.sg